gloriapintado/Diabetes_Prediction/README.md

 Having in mind that our recall was better in the Logistic Regression baseline model.

 ![Comparing RUC curve for Basline M and DT](https://github.com/gloriapintado/Diabetes_Prediction/blob/main/Images/Comparing%20RUC%20curve%20for%20Basline%20M%20and%20DT.png)

+As we can see Logistic Regression was better than Decision Tree.
+Our next step will be tuning our hyperparameter in our Logistic Regression Model to see if it can change for better.
+Not doing the hyperparameter tuning in our decision tree since it did a lot worse.